mattlean/lean-js-app-starter/docs/envs/nodejs/nodejs/configuration.md

 `testPathIgnorePatterns` will have Jest ignore `node_modules/` (which is ignored by default) as well as `src/config/test.js` and `src/util/test.js` because these files are not tests and by default Jest looks for anything named "test.js".

+## nodemon
+nodemon reruns Node.js applications when file changes are detected.
+For this project it is used to rerun package.json scripts to rebuild and rerun the application.
+The config file can be found in the project's root directory as [`nodemon.json`](../../../nodemon.json).

+## Watched Files
+All `.js` and `.json` files in `config/`, `src/`.
+Also watch `webpack.config.js`.

+## Ignored Files
+All `.test.js` files.

 ## package.json
 [`package.json`](../../../package.json) is the main file that tells npm and Yarn about the project.
 For more info on the project's [`package.json`](../../../package.json) scripts, read the ["Developing: package.json Scripts" documentation](developing.md#packagejson-scripts).
 For more info on configuring `package.json`, read the [npm "package.json" docs](https://docs.npmjs.com/files/package.json).